What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 As long as the tray isn't resting in water and there is a place for excess water to drain, coco coir will not retain too much water.

-We believe it is the larger pore spaces and longer pieces of coir that help water drain from coir-based potting mixes.
+We believe the larger pore spaces and longer pieces of coir help water drain from coir-based potting mixes.

 Potting mixes drain better than pure coir because they have more pore space and avenues for water to move within the potting mix.